learnbyexample/practice_python_projects/practice_python_projects.md

     120
     ```

-* If the input expression has a sequence of numbers followed by `!` character, replace such a sequence with the factorial value.
-Assume that input will not have `!` applied to negative or floating-point numbers.
-Or, you can issue an error if such numbers are detected.
+* If the input expression has a sequence of numbers followed by the `!` character, replace such a sequence with the factorial value.
+Assume that the input will not have `!` applied to negative or floating-point numbers.
+Alternatively, you can issue an error if such numbers are detected.

     ```python
     $ pc '2 + 5!'